 2017-04-20 PRESS RELEASE

 Amartya Sen, Thomas W. Lamont Professor at Harvard University, wins the 23rd Johan Skytte Prize in Political Science.
-Sen is awarded the Prize for his multisided scholarship,
+Sen is awarded the Johan Skytte Prize for his multifaceted achievement that

-combining insights on the vulnerabilities of humankind with knowledge on the unique capacities of democratic political power to mitigate and diminish this exposure.
+“combines insights into human vulnerability with knowledge about the potential of democratic political power to redress and relieve this deprivation.”

 Sen, who originates from West Bengal, has spent most of his professional career at Universities of Cambridge and Harvard, all while retaining an affiliation with Delhi University in his native India.
 In 1998, he was awarded the Nobel Memorial Prize in Economic Sciences and he has used the award to start the Pratichi Trust in India and Bangladesh that works to improve women’s access to education and health care.